Back

 Details:

-We do the order of operations backwards to solve for W.
+Do the order of operations backwards to solve for W.

 Step 1: Combine like terms using addition or subtraction.